ampproject/animations/src/transform-img/README.md

 ## Implementation

-In order to have the animation perform well, including on older devices, only CPU accelerated animatable properties.
+In order to have the animation perform well, including on older devices, only CPU accelerated animatable properties are used.
 As a result, the 'crop' portion of the animation is implemented by scaling up a cropping container (with `overflow: hidden`) and counteracting the scaling with an inverse scale on a child container.
 This cannot be done easily with a CSS timing function, so a stylesheet with keyframes is generated for the crop scale / counteracting scale